basho/basho_docs/content/riak/kv/2.1.3/learn/concepts/causal-context.md

 In the case of outcome 2, the choice between **a** and **b** is yours to to make.
-If you set the `allow_mult` parameter to `true` for a bucket, [[using bucket types]], all writes to that bucket will create siblings in the case of concurrent writes (and occasionally under other scenarios, e.g. healed network partitions).
+If you set the `allow_mult` parameter to `true` for a bucket, [using bucket types](/riak/kv/2.1.3/developing/usage/bucket-types), all writes to that bucket will create siblings in the case of concurrent writes (and occasionally under other scenarios, e.g. healed network partitions).